gaurimakhija/IEEEVITBHopal_BLH19_NeuralNexus/README.md

 solving directly from physical notebooks and printed materials.

 2. **Multilingual Support**:
-   - Expand the language capabilities of the LLMs to support multiple languages, enabling students and teachers from diverse linguistic backgrounds to benefit from the app's features.
+   - Expand the language capabilities of the LLMs to support multiple languages even local languages, enabling students and teachers from diverse linguistic backgrounds to benefit from the app's features.

 3. **Adaptive Learning Algorithms**:
    - Implement adaptive learning algorithms that tailor educational content and suggestions based on individual student performance and learning pace, providing a more personalized learning experience.